 1) education classes for adults, culminating in performance opportunities;

-2) a training program and performance opportunities for youths, and;
+2) scholarships and performance opportunities for youths, and;

 3) an annual city-wide outdoor celebration for National Tap Dance Day, which occurs on May 25 every year.

 The PCTP commits wholeheartedly to these goals:

 1) We are committed to maintaining zero barriers to program entry and participation.
-We aim to offer entirely free programming.
+We aim to offer free and low-cost programming.
 No prior experience is required to take part, and we guide participants of all ages to train and work together across a variety of experience levels.

 2.)
 We are committed to pairing all tap educational and performance activities with live musical accompaniment.
 Participants learn tap as an instrument, and then demonstrate the connection between tap dance and live music on stage for audiences in Philadelphia.